SilviaSaverino/readersangle-Front-end/README.md

 #### Edit a review:
 As the owner of a review, I can edit the content of my review.
 This functionality allows me to modify or update the information within my existing review.

-#### Popular post:
-As a logged-in user, I can see the most popular posts so that I can stay engaged with relevant discussion/reviews and see what the community likes the most

 ## Sprint5 - User Profile:
 This sprint will focus on the creation of an interface for the user profile,with crud functionalities to allow users to edit their profiles, and with a focus on showing user preferences.